Please see "Available" page for current availability.

 they come with all the extras mentioned below.
 I do not charge extra for either sex or for the more rare colors.

-are usually around $2000-2500.
-When I have retired breeders or other adults available they are usually
+are usually around $3000.
+When I have retired breeders or other adults available they are usually around

-half of the pet price which is around $500-800 but may be negotiable to the perfect home.
+$500-800 depending on age but may be negotiable to the perfect home.

 Reserving a kitten: If you are interested in a kitten please email